 Service mesh technique addresses these challenges where implementation of these cross-cutting capabilities is configured as code.
 A service mesh provides an array of network proxies alongside containers.
 Each proxy serves as a gateway to each interaction that occurs, both between containers and between servers.
 The proxy accepts the connection and spreads the load across the service mesh.
 Service mesh serves as a dedicated infrastructure layer for handling service-to-service communication.

 Service mesh offers consistent discovery, security, tracing, monitoring and failure handling without the need for a shared asset such as an API gateway or ESB.
 So if you have service mesh on your cluster, you can achieve all the below items without making changes to your application code.

 - Automatic Load balancing

-- Fine-grained control of traffic behaviour with routing rules, retries, failovers etc.,
+- Fine-grained control of traffic behavior with routing rules, retries, failovers, etc.,

 - Pluggable policy layer